¡Compártelo!

 Move over, Carlos Slim.
 Another “notable” Mexican, our very own drug lord El Chapo Guzmán, 54, has made Forbes’ list of billionaires with a fortune described as “self-made.”
 (Please, don’t be fooled by the cheap-looking Gortex jacket.)
 According to Forbes, the fortune … Continue reading

-Posted in Headline of the week, Politics, Why I Love Mexico
+Posted in Politics, Why I Love Mexico

 Tagged Carlos Slim, El Chapo, El Chapo Guzmán, Forbes, Forbes Magazine, Mexico